-In my review on Wednesday, I mentioned "parents who fall into what I'm now officially calling the Five D's of YA Parents: Dead, Divorced, Distant, Drunk, or Distracted."
+In a 2013 book review, I mentioned a YA book with "parents who fall into what I'm now officially calling the Five D's of YA Parents: Dead, Divorced, Distant, Drunk, or Distracted."

 Lola and the Boy Next Door by Stephanie Perkins